North Sea-bred, European-campaigned.

 The Belgian ORC Fleet Signature

-Dimension emphasis: Comp & Time · Hull Efficiency
+Dimension emphasis: Sail Drive · Comp & Time · Hull Efficiency

-The 2026 Belgian forward path runs the North Sea coastal circuit first — RORC Season Points, Cervantes Trophy, Myth of Malham — with Copa del Rey ORC European Championship remaining the Belgian grand-prix layer's concentrated international venue, where the KEELFLEX cluster has already proven a three-boat national presence.
+Farr Design anchors the Belgian drawing-board signature at 16.7% (9 boats) — the most-common designer voice in a 56-boat fleet built around individual owner projects rather than a class monoculture — with Johnstone R following at 7.4% (4 boats).
+The 2026 forward path runs the North Sea coastal circuit first (RORC Season Points, Cervantes Trophy, Myth of Malham), with Copa del Rey ORC European Championship remaining the Belgian grand-prix layer's concentrated international venue, where the KEELFLEX cluster has already proven a three-boat national presence.

 Power-efficiency hybrid with strong upwind drive and moderate displacement.